My Brother the Mutt-Theist!

 Don’t get me wrong here.
 I love to hike over and through layers of sandstone or of limestone or of granite.
 And I’m not prejudice against conglomerates or metamorphosed rocks either.
 I love rocks, whatever their theological origins.
 I love their solidity and colors and textures and shapes and variety….
 I just don’t carry as many home in my pockets as my brother Joe does.

-And I also do not wish to construct my own sense of self with the solidity of thewaterdrops graven image of Truth.
+And I also do not wish to construct my own sense of self with the solidity of the graven image of Truth.
 Like rock, like a rigid or too narrow a worldview, Truth is mighty subject to fracturing and erosion.

 Water does cut rock after all.
 So I figure it’s good to re-member that liquid gurgling playful part of a Self too.
 Yep.
 I’d like to go resiliently dancing through Life, always flowing back to the source, of which we each already… are One with.